MacLemon/CongressChecklist/README.md

 - Charger for Laptop
 	- Mac: Small Duck-head and long ([Schuko Plug][6]) cord
 	- Mac: MagSafe to MagSafe 2 Adapter
+	- Mac: There are also cords that you can plug directly into the MagSafe charger (when removing the duck head) that end in a [Euro Plug][8].
+These cables are also often used on electric shavers.
 - Plug adaptor from your country of origin to [Schuko Plug][6]
 - 3* or 5* Extension (230V≈ @50Hz) with [Schuko Plug][6] (and optional switch)
 - Simple extension cord (230V @50Hz, [Schuko Plug][6])